All-on-Four® Dental Implants in Des Moines, IA

 Most adults have 14 adult teeth.
 When you consider having All-on-Four ® implants and denture systems used, you will only have 4-8 “roots” to maintain the integrity of your jawbone and gums.
 That’s why we often install more than just 4 “roots” when using this system.
 However, depending on the size of your mouth and the density of the bone in your jaw, four rods may be enough to sustain our new set of dentures.
 But don’t worry: it’s our job to determine the risks and discuss them with you before we ever begin any procedure or treatment with you.

 As we age, our jawbones naturally start to erode or disappear.
 When you have dentures, this can happen much faster because there are no roots for the jawbone to hold on to, and as a result, it loses much-needed nutrients that would have been supplying important minerals to the teeth.
-Some people may begin to see receding gums, increased risk of gum disease, and even changes in the shapes of their mouth as their bone loss continues.
+Some people may begin to see receding gums, increased risk of gum disease, and even changes in the shape of their mouth as their bone loss continues.
 We can determine how much bone is present and if a graft is necessary to pursue further treatments and mouth reconstruction.

 Why Would Patients Need a Bone Graft?